jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) details of where copies may be obtained.

 ### 43 Copies of competence assessments to be available
-The Board must take all practicable steps to ensure that copies of all competence assessments in force are available at its offices during ordinary business hours, both—
+The Board must take all practicable steps to ensure that copies of all competence assessments set or recognised by the Board under section 42 that are in force are available at its offices during ordinary business hours, both—
   (a) for purchase at a reasonable price; and
   (b) for inspection free of charge.

 ### 44 Registered social workers to complete assessments every 5 years
-(1) A registered social worker who wishes to retain his or her practising certificate must complete a competence assessment at a time during the period between—
-  (a) the day 4 years and 9 months after the social worker last completed a competence assessment; and (b) the day 5 years and 3 months after the social worker last completed a competence assessment.
-(2) The Registrar must arrange competence assessments, at times and places (determined by the Registrar) that are reasonable in all the circumstances, to enable registered social workers who hold practising certificates to comply with subsection (1).
-(3) The Registrar must take all reasonably practicable steps to inform every registered social worker who holds a practising certificate and has not completed a competence assessment within the previous 4 years and 6 months of—
-  (a) the requirements of subsection (1); and
-  (b) the times and places determined.
-(4) If a social worker satisfies the Registrar that the times and places determined are not suitable for the social worker, the Registrar must take all reasonably practicable steps to arrange a competence assessment at a time and place that is suitable for the social worker.
+[Repealed]

-### 45 Actions if registered social worker fails assessment
+### 45 Actions if social worker fails assessment
-(1) If a registered social worker fails a competence assessment, or fails or refuses to complete a competence assessment,— (a) the Registrar must notify the Board; and
+(1) If a social worker fails a competence assessment, or fails or refuses to complete a competence assessment,— (a) the Registrar must notify the Board; and
   (b) the Board may direct the Registrar to—
     (i) make the social worker's registration or practising certificate, or both, subject to conditions stated by the Board; or
     (ii) suspend the social worker's registration (if it is not already suspended) or practising certificate.
-(2) If the Board proposes to give a direction under subsection (1)﻿(b), it must give to the registered social worker concerned—
-  (a) a copy of the proposed direction; and
+(2) If the Board proposes to give a direction under subsection (1)﻿(b), it must give to the social worker concerned— (a) a copy of the proposed direction; and
   (b) notice stating—
     (i) why the Board proposes to give the direction; and (ii) that he or she has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
-  (c) a copy of any information on which the Board is relying in proposing to give the direction.
+  (c) a copy of any written information and a written summary of any other information on which the Board is relying in proposing to give the direction.
 (3) The statement under subsection (2)﻿(b)﻿(i) must contain enough detail to inform the person clearly of the particular grounds for the proposal to give the direction.
 (4) A direction under subsection (1)﻿(b) remains in effect until the person concerned has— (a) satisfied all the requirements of the competence assessment (in the case of a failure of a competence assessment); or